 Cornerstone Barristers is proud of its dedicated and socially active members and employees.

-A number of members of Chambers undertake pro bono work, serving as Free Representation Unit volunteers or Bar Pro Bono Unit panel members.
-Against the background of cuts in legal aid funding, this helps to facilitate access to justice in circumstances in which it may otherwise be denied.
+We are active supporters of access to justice initiatives.
+Our members undertake pro bono work, serving as Free Representation Unit volunteers or Advocate (formerly the Bar Pro Bono Unit) panel members and case assessors.
+Against the background of cuts in legal aid funding, this helps to facilitate access to justice in circumstances where it may otherwise be denied.